 Bulat is honored with Best Dance/Electronica Album (IMA), Best Single Of The Year (Amazing Radio; Symphonic), and Best Artist (The Deli Magazine).
 In radio broadcasting, he is awarded a VIP Award for Best Radio Station (as program and creative director of Radio 21/Virgin Romania).

-Serge Bulat's latest album "Wurmenai" was preceded by two releases: "Yehy Vaya" - a collaboration with Mordovian folk band OYME (Deep Forest) sung in the language of Erzya; and "Kalah Folklore" - a song in Argentinian Spanish, featuring vocalist Miriam García (Chancha Vía Circuito), based on the traditional Andean coplas.
+"Wurmenai" is the new album by Serge Bulat, preceded by two releases: "Yehy Vaya" - a collaboration with Mordovian folk band OYME (Deep Forest) sung in the language of Erzya; and "Kalah Folklore" - a song in Argentinian Spanish, featuring vocalist Miriam García (Chancha Vía Circuito), based on the traditional Andean coplas.

 The first single honored the UN proclaimed International Year Of Indigenous Languages, and the second one marked the 100 years since the birth of Leda Valladares.
 The album's collaboration list also includes Rumbo Tumba, Nino Errera, Pavel Vit and features a fusion of genres, cultures, and creative technics.

 "Wurmenai" became another concept project for Bulat, billed as an album in the video game format.
-Exclusively designed to interact with sound, Wurroom consists entirely of songs from the new record.
-The game, developed in partnership with Michael Rfdshir is currenty available on Nintendo Switch, Steam, and PS Vita.
+Exclusively designed to interact with sound, Wurroom entirely consists of songs from the new record.
+The game, developed in partnership with Michael Rfdshir is currently available on Nintendo Switch, Steam, and PS Vita.

-Bulat's next multimedia piece "Inkblot" has launched at VU 3 in Park City, Utah, along with the radio appearance on CKCU FM 93.1's "Acoustic Frontiers."
+Bulat's next multimedia piece "Inkblot" has launched at VU 3 in Park City, Utah, along with the radio appearances on "Acoustic Frontiers" and "Electric Sense".
 The project is currently screened at selected events.

 Follow your own Q